Skip to main content

 Inquiries and Disputes

-Please direct Demurrage and Detention billing inquiries and disputes to the following:
+Please direct demurrage and detention billing inquiries and invoice disputes to the following:

 Inquiries - [email protected]